Juancho-30/Python_CAN_Buslogging_MDF/README.md

 # Python_CAN_Buslogging_MDF
-MDF CAN Buslogging file filtering merging and cutting with asammdf
+MDF CAN Buslogging file [filtering, merging, cutting] with asammdf

 This python code uses the MDF class from asammdf to be able to use it's methods, in that way we use: